TRAIL rules.

 b.
 Trekking poles must always be used in a safe manner so as not to affect the safety of others.

-2. Athletes must ensure their bib number is visible at all times on the outside of their clothing and on the front of their body over the abdomen or chest.
-It must not be worn on pants or legs.
-Athletes must not cover their bib number with any backpack strap or article of clothing (such as thermal top, waterproof jacket (including see-through jackets) or, if mandatory, a high visibility safety vest.
+2. Athletes must ensure their bib number is visible at all times on the outside of their clothing and on the front of their body.
 Athletes must not fold, cut or change their bib number in any way.
 It must be worn as is, unfolded.

 3. Timing chips must be worn on your shoes at all times.
 If changing shoes during the event, it is up to the athlete to transfer the timing chip to the new shoes.